phaserjs/phaser/README.md

 * Added new Scanlines Camera FX.
 * Fixed offset values being ignored in GeomSprite.renderPoint (thanks bapuna).
 * Added new Mirror Camera FX.
 Can mirror the camera image horizontally, vertically or both with an optional fill color overlay.
-* Added Camera.disableClipping for when you don't care about things being drawn outside the edge (usful for some FX).
+* Added Camera.disableClipping for when you don't care about things being drawn outside the edge (useful for some FX).
 * Updated TilemapLayer so that collision data is now stored in _tempTileBlock to avoid constant array creation during game loop.
 * TilemapLayer.getTileOverlaps() now returns all tiles the object overlapped with rather than just a boolean.
 * Tilemap.collide now optionally takes callback and context parameters which are used if collision occurs.